No Shame (Hopsin album): Background

 Following the release of Pound Syndrome in 2015.
 Hopsin announced his departure from Funk Volume in January 2016.
 Hopsin cited the reason was due to issues he had with co-founder Damien Ritter.
 In March 2016, Hopsin released "Ill Mind of Hopsin 8".
 The song was a diss track directed towards Damien Ritter and Funk Volume.
 Hopsin officially left Funk Volume after the song's release and went on to create a new label called Undercover Prodigy.
 The song peaked at number 21 on the Bubbling Under Hot 100 Singles chart, which became Hopsin's highest charting single to date.
 Hopsin went on to release more singles with his label Undercover Prodigy with, "Bout the Business", "Die This Way" and "False Advertisement".

 In February 2017, Hopsin confirmed that he was working on his next album and released the single "All Your Fault".
-The album was rumored to be titled Savageville and was originally scheduled to be released in July 2017, however the album was delayed due to unknown reasons.
+The album was rumored to be titled Savageville and was originally scheduled to be released in July 2017, however the album was delayed for unknown reasons.